rmattson1008/inside-outside-alg/README.md

 # Inside-Outside algorithm for PCFG
-An implementation of the canonical algorithm (cite) using numpy for rapid calculation.
+An implementation of the canonical algorithm using numpy for rapid calculation.

 Work in progress.
 Tasks left: